 Sfridoo.com is a B2B platform for purchasing and selling scrap materials.
 Sharing economy principles to turn the circular economy into a reality.
 Sfridoo has already enabled more than 100 businesses to recycle and reuse industrial scraps.

-*This is a 3 part series with suggestions for financing a Small Business project:
+*3 part series with suggestions for financing a Small GREEN Business project:

 Part #1 – Keep an Open Mind & Incentives offered by your Buyers

 Part #2 – Documentation & CE and Sustainability Certificates

 Part #3 – Private Funding & Government funding